alphagov/pay-tech-docs/source/documentation/custom_branding.md

 ### Banner logo

 You should provide an image of your desired custom banner logo [to GOV.UK Pay directly](/support_contact_and_more_information).
-Your image should:
+Your image should be:

-* be in PNG or SVG format
+* in PNG or SVG format
-* be at least 2x the image that will be displayed on-screen
+* at least 2x the size of the image that will be displayed on-screen
-* be cropped to leave minimal whitespace around the logo
+* cropped to leave minimal whitespace around the logo
-* be optimised for web and compressed using imageOptim or similar software
+* optimised for web and compressed using imageOptim or similar software

 ### Banner background and border colour